 S-Series S25i Treadmill

-No HD screen saves big on the price.
+You'll be impressed by the updates for the NEW S25i.
 You can use the electronic console, or your own tablet (for iFit).
-A great model at a low price compared to other NordicTrack kit.
+A great model at a low price compared to other NordicTrack running machines.

 S-Series S20i Treadmill